-Marianne Olaniran, DrPH, MS, MPH
+Marianne Olaniran, DrPH, MPH, MS

-Dr. Marianne Olaniran, DrPH, MS, MPH, known as The Comeback Doctor™, is an award-winning social and behavioral scientist, bestselling author, transformational speaker, and founder and CEO of Joyfully Transcend™ LLC.
+Dr. Marianne Olaniran, DrPH, MPH, MS—known as The Comeback Doctor™—is an award-winning social and behavioral scientist, bestselling author, transformational speaker, and founder and CEO of Joyfully Transcend™ LLC.
 She helps accomplished women reclaim unstoppable confidence, abundant prosperity, and lasting joy after career disruptions and personal setbacks.

-Her work proves that setbacks aren't the end of your story.
-They're the setup for your greatest comeback.
+Her work proves that setbacks aren't the end of your story—they're the setup for your greatest comeback.

 • UTHealth Houston School of Public Health - DrPH